soyhyoj/CARTO-JuniorDSTest/README.md

-# CARTO-JuniorDSTest
+# NY taxi_GeospatialAnalysis
-CARTO Junior Data Scientist Take Home Test (3-9 Nov 2020)
+This repository contains the results I delivered to the Madrid-based company CARTO for a Junior Data Scientist role (3-9 Nov 2020)

 <br>